Last updated: April 2, 2026

 What is a Currency Strength Meter?

-• Core definition: Imagine the Forex market as a sports league with 8 main teams (USD, EUR, JPY, etc.).
+• Core definition: Imagine the Forex trading market as a sports league with 8 main teams (USD, EUR, JPY, etc.).
 A currency pair like EUR/USD is just one game.
 A Currency Strength Meter acts as the official league standings, grading each currency’s overall relative strength based on its collective performance.
 Each currency is given an average score based on its performance against all others.

 • Main purpose: The main goal of the Currency Strength Meter is to instantly show you trend direction by indicating which currencies are getting stronger and which are getting weaker across the entire market.
 By analyzing the individual strength of each currency, you can more easily identify clear and powerful trends.

-2. How does a Currency Strength Meter work?
+3. How does a Currency Strength Meter work?

 While it might look simple on the surface, a good CSM runs a powerful algorithm in the background.
 It effectively automates the market-wide analysis that would take a human trader hours to perform manually.

-2.1.
+3.1.
 The principle of operation

 The Currency Strength Meter (CSM) operates by running a powerful algorithm designed to automate market-wide analysis.
 The core principle involves assessing the performance of individual currencies, rather than specific currency pairs, against the entire market.
 This effectively automates the analysis that would take a human trader hours to perform manually.